Gold mining

-Historically, gold mining from alluvial deposits used manual separation processes, such as gold panning.
-The expansion of gold mining to ores that are below the surface has led to more complex extraction processes such as pit mining and gold cyanidation.
 In the 20th and 21st centuries, large corporations produce the vast majority of the gold mined.
-However, as a result of the increasing value of gold, there are also millions of small, artisanal miners in many parts of the Global South.
+As a result of the increasing value of gold, there are also millions of small, artisanal miners in many parts of the Global South.
 As with all mining, human rights and environmental issues are important issues in the gold mining industry, and can result in environmental conflict.
-In mines with less regulation, health and safety risks are much higher.
+In mines with less regulation such as smaller artisinal mines, health and safety risks are much higher, disproportionally affecting people operating in poorer geographies.